helxplatform/helx-ui/README.md

 NOTE: This cannot launch apps due to running in stub mode, but will allow login (with Django admin, see details below for social login) and serve up some stubbed data.
-The default user is when running Appstore locally is username: admin and password: admin.
+The default user when running Appstore locally is username=admin and password=admin.

 Refer to the [Appstore repo](https://github.com/helxplatform/appstore/) for more info.